 Federal Pell Grant

 Access Missouri Grant is available for Missouri residents attending full time, have submitted their FAFSA prior to April 1 each year, and demonstrate financial need based on FAFSA results.
-To maintain the grant award, students must achieve at least a 2.5 cumulative GPA.
-Access Missouri Grant award amounts depend state legislative activity.
+The Missouri Bright Flight scholarship is available for Missouri residents attending full time and have scored in the top three percent on the ACT or SAT test.
+To maintain these grant awards, students must achieve at least a 2.5 cumulative GPA.
+Award amounts depend state legislative activity.

 Approximately 41 percent of CMU students are eligible for the Pell Grant.